 I made the following infused honey with fresh linden flowers.
-If you don’t have access to fresh flowers you can certainly try dried flowers and leaves from Mountain Rose Herbs.
+If you don’t have access to fresh flowers you can certainly try dried flowers and leaves.

 I also highly recommend making linden tea.
 Linden is one of my favorite summertime drinks.
 It is cooling and moistening, quenching thirst while tasting aromatically heavenly.